whatsmate/whatsmate.github.io/_posts/2016-09-20-send-stock-price-alert-via-telegram.md

 </p>

 Before you can receive the Telegram message, you will need to register with the WhatsMate Telegram Gateway.
-Instructions are available on the [official site](https://www.whatsmate.net/telegram-gateway-api.html). *Unregistered users will never receive messages from the Gateway.*
+Instructions are available on the [official site](https://www.whatsmate.net/telegram-gateway-api.html). <span style="color:red">*Unregistered users will never receive messages from the Gateway.*</span>

 ### Prerequisites: